BeRo1985/poca/README.md

 # POCA

-A yet another scripting language, which's still in the in-progress phase, i.e. the syntax and the builtin standard library objects aren't finalized yet.
+Yet another scripting language, which's still in the in-progress phase, i.e. the syntax and the builtin standard library objects aren't finalized yet.

 ## License